Try our ASE mechanic practice tests.

 Required Schooling And Training

 In most cases, NASCAR race teams will require their mechanics to have secured some form of post-secondary education.
-Usually, that’s finishing a program in auto technology or a similar program of study at a vocational or technical school.
+Usually, that’s finishing a program in auto technology or a similar mechanics program at a vocational or technical school.

 Gaining Relevant Experience

 Once you receive the necessary training, gain some relevant experience in the field.
 This may mean taking a job as an auto mechanic with a local repair shop or dealership.
-After all, most NASCAR mechanics aren't hired immediately after they finish their certificate or degree program.
+Most NASCAR mechanics aren't hired immediately after they finish their certificate or degree program.

 Standing Out And Getting Hired